-Looking to indulge in vegan afternoon tea in London this January?
+Looking to indulge in vegan afternoon tea in London?
 We’ve got you covered.

 Luckily, the days of high tea offering strictly dairy-laden cakes and meaty sandwiches are over, and now the capital is brimming with vegan spots where you can chow down on totally plant-based treats.
 Guilt-free.

 Science nerds will absolutely adore the cream tea offering at Ampersand Hotel.

 Drawing inspiration from the nearby science museum, expect petri dish condiments, chocolate spacemen, and solar system mousse among a whole bunch of other fun goodies.
 Whoever said you shouldn’t play with your food was very wrong indeed.